shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Unequip ![icon][estoc]
 Estoc.
 - Put all points in STRG.

-Then go back, and after exiting the cave, take the ↘️ twice, then ↗️ twice to enter a cave.
+Then go back, and after exiting the cave, take the ↘️ direction twice, then ↗️ twice to enter a cave.

 ### <span class="manip">Stat cards & Burning Headband manip</span>
 <!--Source : https://x.com/beige006956/status/1892260575658529216 -->